Marcus Lamb: Personal life

 Lamb and his wife lived in Dallas; the couple had three children.
 In November 2010, Lamb admitted on the Daystar Network that he had an extramarital affair that had ended several years before.
 He and his wife sought the help of spiritual counselors.

 On the advice of their counselors, the decision was made to keep this matter private as long as they could to heal adequately.
 The Lambs decided to publicly disclose the infidelity shortly after they claimed that three women asked for US $7.5 million in exchange for silence on the matter.

 The Lambs shared their story publicly on television and refused to pay anything.
 No criminal charges were filed, although civil suits and counter-suits between Daystar and the three former employees were filed over the matter.
 By December 2011, all three employee claims had either been dropped or dismissed.
 Daystar subsequently dismissed its countersuits against each of the women.

 Death

-Lamb died from COVID-19 complications at the end of November, 2021, during the COVID-19 pandemic.
+Lamb died from COVID-19 complications in Bedford, Texas on November 30, 2021.
 He was diabetic.

 He had said he had been taking ivermectin, an antiparasitic medication that does not protect against or treat COVID-19, but which was widely promoted as a quack remedy by disinformation proponents.